 7. Look Professional

 I use Canva to create all my postcards, banners, business cards, advertisements, and even my Prompt Me Series covers.
-It’s free and if you decide to purchase graphics, they are only $1 each.
-Such a deal!
+It’s free and if you decide to purchase graphics, they are reasonably priced.

 Choose your fonts wisely.
 Make sure your books and graphics are appealing by using fonts that are on point.
 Also, make sure that they are free for commercial use (that goes for pictures, as well as, fonts).
 My favorite place to find a new font is FontSquirrel.
 All of them are free for personal and commercial use.